Evidence — Key Findings from 1,227 Arkansas Public Records

 APERS purchase confirmed

-APERS staff receive a bond statement, confirming that an Israel Bonds purchase eventually occurred after the months-long delay following the May–June authorization.
+APERS staff receive a bond statement, confirming that a sovereign bond purchase eventually occurred after the months-long delay following the May–June authorization.

 -